vaastav/vaastav.github.io/_posts/2018-08-22-Under-the-radar-cheap-defenders.md

   - radar
 tags:
   - fpl
+excerpt: Cheap FPL defenders that have gone under the radar.
 ---

 It is a new season but its the same old problems that people need solutions to.
 With a lot of defenders starting the season with a bang, and a lot of mid and high priced midfielders having a stinker, fantasy premier league managers have been forced into making a tactical shift into deploying a 4-3-3 starting formation.